Take U.S. History II online at your own pace

 Sophia's US History II course will build student knowledge of key events and figures in the history of the United States from the post Reconstruction era through 2015.
 This course emphasizes critical thinking skills and consideration of multiple perspectives through the analysis of primary sources.
 Additionally, students will learn how to think like a historian through source analysis and application of historical lenses.

 Assessments and grading

 This is a pass/fail course.
-You must complete 16 Challenge assessments (these are like quizzes) and 4 Milestone assessments (these are like tests) with an overall score of 70% or better.
+You must complete 16 Challenges (formative assessments) and 5 Milestones (summative assessments) with an overall score of 70% or better.

 Start your free trial today

 - Take the first Challenge of any course

 - Go at your own pace